 Being one of the largest festivals in Europe, it is not cheap to attend but is truly worth an experience.
 There are a lot of tips to enjoy the trip on a budget however, it requires planning and research.
 Let me give you a gist of research done by an avid planner.

 Hotel bookings are expensive, especially near the Theresienwiese so it is best to look for places a little off the center but closer to the train stations.
 This way you would not have to walk or take a taxi to your place (especially after if you have had one too many).
 Other options are camping or AirBnB which can be cost-effective.

-Another important booking that you have to make are the tents, otherwise, you may end up spending time getting in and out of more happening tents.
+Another important booking that you have to make is the tents, otherwise, you may end up spending time getting in and out of more happening tents.
 Another way is to arrive early and save yourself a spot in the one you like as people start rolling in around lunch.

 So it is important that you chart out your average spending on food and drinks and try sticking to it.
 There are lunch deals as dinner is expensive so try and take advantage of that if you don’t want to cut your trip short.

 In Oktoberfest, cash works best.
-So keep your euros inv the paper, otherwise you will waste your time in ATM machine lines.
+So keep your euros inv paper, otherwise, you will waste your time in ATM machine lines.
 Cash is efficient in tents as servers don’t have to go back and forth with cards.
-Plus when cash runs out, it is time to hit the hay for the day.
+Plus when the cash runs out, it is time to hit the hay for the day.

 Contrary to the popular idea, Oktoberfest is more than a beer festival, the funfair is another part of the festivities that it has to offer so don’t forget to go around and check out the Bavarian food and culture stalls as well as the fun rides.